Skip to main content

 CLI-Based Setup

-The GAIA CLI provides the easiest way to set up a self-hosted GAIA instance.
-It handles repository cloning, tool installation, environment configuration, and service startup through an interactive wizard.
+The GAIA CLI is the primary way to set up GAIA.
+It handles repository setup, environment configuration, and service management through an interactive wizard.

 For installation instructions, see CLI Installation.
 For the full command reference, see CLI Commands.